Narrow optical transitions in erbium-implanted silicon waveguides: Homogeneous linewidth

-The data is fit with inverted Lorentzian curves, resulting in homogeneous linewidths down to $\SI{17(3)}{\kilo\hertz}$, as shown in the right inset.
+The data is fit with inverted Lorentzian curves, resulting in narrow homogeneous linewidths down to $\SI{9(3)}{\kilo\hertz}$ for the CVD sample (as shown in Fig.~\ref{fig:PowerDependence}, right inset).
+Comparable values are obtained for the other samples (see Appendix \ref{app:LineWidth}).
 The measured value is an ensemble average; it is limited by power broadening and therefore constitutes an upper bound.
 This can be seen from the increase of the linewidth with excitation pulse power (main panel), which follows a square-root dependence (solid lines) up to the lowest powers that still give a detectable signal.
-Thus, the measured homogeneous linewidth is among the narrowest spectral features measured in nanostructured material so far \cite{zhong_emerging_2019}, and approaches the lifetime limit of $0.5\,\si{\kilo\hertz}$.
+Thus, the measured upper bound to the homogeneous linewidth is among the narrowest spectral features measured in nanostructured material so far \cite{zhong_emerging_2019}, and approaches the lifetime limit of $\sim 0.5\,\si{\kilo\hertz}$ in the CVD samples.

 Still, similar to all other solid-state quantum emitters \cite{wolfowicz_quantum_2021} --- including erbium in other hosts \cite{liu_spectroscopic_2005, zhong_emerging_2019} --- we expect to observe spectral diffusion of a few $\si{\mega\hertz}$ on longer timescales, caused by the nuclear spin bath and by charge traps at the waveguide interface.
-Avoiding the former is possible via isotopically purified $^{28}\text{Si}$, while the latter can be reduced via waveguides or resonators with larger dimensions \cite{merkel_coherent_2020}, by suited surface termination (e.g. by hydrogenation), and by charge-trap depletion in strong electric fields \cite{anderson_electrical_2019}.
+Avoiding the former will be possible in isotopically purified $^{28}\text{Si}$, while the latter can be reduced via waveguides or resonators with larger dimensions \cite{merkel_coherent_2020}, by suited surface termination (e.g. by hydrogenation), and by charge-trap depletion in strong electric fields \cite{anderson_electrical_2019}.